Project Management Body of Knowledge: Contents

 A Guide to the Project Management Body of Knowledge — Sixth Edition provides guidelines for managing individual projects and defines project management related concepts.
-It also describes the project management life cycle and its related processes, as well as the project life cycle. and for the first time it includes an "Agile Practice Guide".
+It also describes the project management life cycle and its related processes, as well as the project life cycle.
+For the first time, "Agile Practice Guide" is included.

 The PMBOK as described in the Guide recognizes 49 processes that fall into five basic process groups and ten knowledge areas that are typical of most projects, most of the time.